-Tax-loss harvesting is the practice of selling a position at a loss, and matching the loss against a gain of different stock that you sold.
-By offsetting losses against gains, capital growth taxes are only paid on the net profits.
-While this may be a tempting tax-savings strategy, there are three reasons to avoid the end-of-the-year market selling frenzy.
+Tax-loss harvesting is the practice of selling an investment at a loss and matching the loss against a gain of different security that you sold.
+By offsetting losses against gains, capital gain taxes are only paid on the net profits.
+While it may be tempting to save on taxes, consider the following points before selling positions:

 The wash sale

-If you sell a security and buy it (or a substantially similar one) back within 30 days of selling it is called a “wash sale.”
-Wash sales negate any tax-loss selling strategies, and your attempt to harvest a tax-loss would be disallowed by the IRS.
-Don’t be the short-sighted individual who sells at a loss, and then, the next day when the stock begins creeping up, wants a piece of the action and buys it again.
-This scenario nullifies any potential benefit of tax-loss harvesting, and causes further losses by increasing commission costs.
+Presumably, you originally bought a stock because you believed in the company’s potential for growth (read: profit).
+If you sell and buy it back within 30 days, you made a “wash sale.”
+Wash sales negate any U.S. tax-loss selling strategies, and your attempt to harvest a tax-loss would be disallowed by the IRS.
+Don’t be the short-sighted individual who sells at a loss, and then, in the next month buys again.
+This scenario invalidates any potential benefit of tax-loss harvesting and causes losses by increasing trading costs.

 Impending tax law changes

 Selling a position at a loss allows you to offset taxes on potential capital gains in a given tax year.
 However, since the tax codes are constantly changing you can’t know what your future tax situation will be.
 If the government raises capital gains tax next year, you may have been better off saving your tax-loss harvesting to use in a year with a higher capital gains tax.
-Also, for American tax-payers, capital gains tax is different on long- and short-term investments, so the time you originally purchased the security may affect its potential taxes.
+Also, for American tax-payers, capital gains tax is different on long- and short-term investments, so your holding time of the security may affect its potential taxes.

-The uncertainty of knowing when a declining position may reverse itself adds further ambiguity to tax-loss selling.
-An unrealized loss might actually turn around.
-But if you sell just to capture the loss, you can’t benefit from the recovery.
+The uncertainty of the market adds ambiguity to tax-loss selling, as an unrealized loss might actually turn around.
+If you sell just to capture the loss, you can’t benefit from the recovery.
 While tax considerations should come into play when making buy/sell decisions, tax considerations should never be the only reason behind a transaction.

-If you are considering tax-loss harvesting, consult both your tax and financial advisors.
-You should always ask a tax professional before making any decisions that can affect your taxes.
-Call my office (02-624-2788) if you have any questions about your portfolio.
+If you are considering tax-loss harvesting, consult both your tax and financial professionals.
+Ask your accountant before making any decisions that can affect your taxes since we don’t give tax advice.
+Call my office (02-624-2788) if you have any questions about your investments.